RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-database.md

 # After
 group_docker_cots:
 ```
-- if you do not have Postgis on your `database-inst.cnes.fr` database, edit the `access_instance` service to explicit there is no Postgis available:
+- if you do not have Postgis on your `database-inst.cnes.fr` database, edit the `access_instance` service to indicate there is no Postgis available:
 ```yaml
 # Before
 group_docker_mservices: